Get the installer working with the new build system

 Need to make the installer executable for windows.

-#5 Updated by Chad Berkley almost 10 years ago
+#5 Updated by Chad Berkley over 13 years ago

 Since R is now in its own module, the installer not only has to have the option to install R, but also to install the R module as well.
 Probably need to write a command line executable "module adder" so that the module can be included with the installer, then the installer can execute code to add the R module into the module manager.

-#6 Updated by Chad Berkley almost 10 years ago
+#6 Updated by Chad Berkley over 13 years ago

 Added functionality to the installer build task that allows it to pull in custom packs from modules.
 To use this, put an install.xml file in the module-info directory of the module.
 Any other resources needed for the install can also be placed there.
 For an example, see the R module.